whizzml/examples/model-per-category/readme.md

 # Modeling and prediction per category

+These scripts allow selecting the field to be used as the first split (or *root split*) when modeling and predicting with any supervised algorithm in BigML.

 With the [create-category-models script](create-category-models), given an input dataset and one of its categorical fields, you'll generate a new dataset for each of the categories in the given field,